Clarence Jey: Music Intersection

-Music Intersection, Inc. is an American record label founded on March 17, 2014 by Clarence Jey.
+Music Intersection, Inc. is an American record label founded on March 17, 2014, by Clarence Jey.
 It is distributed by CD Baby.
 Music Intersection's longest artist is Josef Gordod, his first release with them "Put It On" was featured in a Jeep commercial in 2014.
 The "featured video" of the now inactive MusicIntersection.com is Kenny James' "Party Like the Rich Kids" even though it was released via Jey's first attempt at a label "Pop-U-Lar".
-Music Intersection also has a in-house songwriter Jeff Barry, who was featured along side Jey in Josef Gordon's "What a Christmas this Is".
+Music Intersection also has a in-house songwriter Jeff Barry, who was featured alongside Jey in Josef Gordon's "What a Christmas this Is".

 Awards

-2017 saw Clarence Jey being awarded "Tamil American Pioneer", an award which recognizes North American Tamil Pioneers in certain fields by the Federation of Tamil Sangams of North America, an organization of the North American Tamil community.
+In 2017, Clarence Jey won the "Tamil American Pioneer" award, an award which recognizes North American Tamil Pioneers in certain fields by the Federation of Tamil Sangams of North America, an organization of the North American Tamil community.